pslade2/AugmentedCane/README.md

 If you use a part of this project please cite our work:

 The Augmented Cane project is completely open-source.
 To build your own copy check out the cane_assembly document with instructions on replicating the device.
+The image of the Raspberry Pi used is available in a separate repository due to its size: https://doi.org/10.5281/zenodo.5508346